furk4n0zturk/GetNews/README.md

-# getnews - Get Cyber Security News
+# GetNews - Get Cyber Security News
 Integrate recent posts on security blogs into slack

 ## What Is